Customers Pricing Contact Sales

 3. Calculate the ROI:

-• Request references from existing clients to understand real-world performance and customer satisfaction.
+• Request references from existing clients.

-• Score (1-5): Rate the VMS from 1 (Poor) to 5 (Excellent) for each criterion
+• Score (1-5): Give your rating for the VMS from 1 to 5 for each point

-• Calculate Weighted Score: Multiply the Score by the Weight (e.g., 4 x 20% = 0.80)
+• Calculate weighted score: Multiply the score by the weight (e.g., 4 x 20% = 0.80)

-• Sum for Total: Add up all Weighted Scores for your final VMS score
+• Sum for total: Add up all weighted scores for your final VMS score.

 What is vendor management software?